brutalsavage/jiawei-site.github.io/_pages/about.md

 My primary research goal is to make future software infrastructures: **easy-to-use**, **high-performance** and **reliable**.
 At present, I am developing **PLSE** techniques to make **ML Systems** reliable and efficient.

-My undergrad research has been extensively related to high-performance MLSys, including model serving, tensor compilers, distributed training, ML-driven video analytics, and RL for systems.
+My undergrad research has been extensively related to high-performance MLSys, including model serving, tensor compilers, distributed training, etc.

 🤗 **I am open to collaborate! -> `jiawei6[at]illinois.edu`**